florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

 PMSM joule loss
 ===============
 Joule loss accounts for most of the PMSM performance loss.
-It is caused by Ohmic heating in the wound conductor wires of the PMSM stator.
+It is caused by Ohmic heating in the conductor wires winding of the PMSM stator.
 At low operating speeds, the current density is evenly distributed across the wire’s cross-section.
-To calculate the Joule loss, the wire resistance must be determined first.
+To calculate the joule loss, the wire resistance must be determined first.

 .. math::
     R_s = \frac{N_c}{q} \cdot \rho_{cu}(T_{win}) \\
     \rho_{cu}(T_{win}) = \rho_{cu20^\circ} [1 + \alpha_{th}(T_{win} - 20^\circ)]

-Where :math:`N_c` is the nimber of conductor,  :math:`q` is the number of phase in PMSM, :math:`T_{win}` is the the temperature of the winded wires, :math:`\alpha_{th}` is the electrical resistance coefficient of copper, and :math:`\rho_{cu20^\circ}` copper density at :math:`20^{\circ}C`.
+Where :math:`N_c` is the number of conductor,  :math:`q` is the number of phase in PMSM, :math:`T_{win}` is the the temperature of the winded wires, :math:`\alpha_{th}` is the electrical resistance coefficient of copper, and :math:`\rho_{cu20^\circ}` copper density at :math:`20^{\circ}C`.